Rajmalpankaj786/ReadyToRide_BusReservationSystem/README.md

 - [Aman Choure](https://github.com/amanacr0358)

 <br>
 Welcome to the Bus Reservation System Portal!
-This project aims to simplify travel by allowing users to search, select, and reserve bus tickets seamlessly, making their journey easy and convenient.
+This project aims to simplify travel by enabling users to search for, select, and reserve bus tickets seamlessly, ensuring their journey is easy and convenient.

 ## Features